 According to WHO, the COVID-19 pandemic has disrupted or halted critical mental health services in 93 per cent of countries worldwide, while the demand for mental health support is increasing.
 A study from 194 cities in China found that 16 per cent of respondents reported moderate to severe depressive symptoms during the pandemic, and 28 per cent moderate to severe anxiety symptoms.

 In response, UNICEF is supporting governments and partner organizations to prioritize and adapt services for children.
 For example, in Kazakhstan, UNICEF launched a platform for individual online counselling services for children, alongside distance training in schools for mental health specialists.
-In China, UNICEF and social media company Kuaishou launched an online challenge to help reduce anxiety in children.
+In China, UNICEF and a leading social media company launched an online challenge to help reduce anxiety in children.

 Later this year, UNICEF will dedicate its biennial flagship report, State of the World’s Children, to child and adolescent mental health, in an effort to increase awareness of the global challenge and provide solutions, and to encourage governments to place heightened focus on the issue.